Satya-Aditya-k/Satya-Aditya-k/README.md

 - 👋 Hi, I’m @Satya-Aditya-k
-- 👀 I’m interested in ...
+- 👀 I’m interested in coding in python
 - 🌱 I’m currently learning Data Science and Machine Learning
-- 💞️ I’m looking to collaborate on ...
 - 📫 I can be reached at adityakanuri1997@gmail.com

 <!---